I usually don't comment on skeptics generally, but I did find this interesting;

 into the distinction between operational (or observational) science and origins (or

-—a distinction evolutionists fail to recognize, by the
+historical) science—a distinction evolutionists fail to recognize, by the

 way.